Cascading/maple/README.md

 which now hosts the HBase, MemoryTap, and Etsy LocalTap.
 For JDBC, please see: [Cascading-JDBC](https://github.com/Cascading/cascading-jdbc).

-The reason for this deprecation is purely due to the manangement cost of the extra repo.
+The reason for this deprecation is purely due to the management cost of the extra repo.
 If the old code meets your needs, there is little reason to upgrade.

 # maple